r4plh/my-nlp-basics/BERT/README.md

 - **10%** of the time, tokens are replaced with a random token.
 - **10%** of the time, tokens are left unchanged.

-This strategy helps BERT to effectively learn a deep bidirectional understanding of the language context.
+This strategy helps BERT to effectively learn a deep bidirectional understanding of the language context

 The loss function acts upon all the 15% of the mask tokens , that is including 80% MASK ones , 10% random tokens , 10% unchanged , on all the tokens the loss fucntion is applied , the loss is calculated against ground truth in all of the above cases.